gntlmnoffice/archlinux-guide/README.md

 - Using the `mount` command, mount the *EFI* partition to `/mnt/boot`.

 #### Install Arch Linux and all the main packages
-- Run `pacstrap /mnt base base-devel linux linux-firmware dialog wpa_supplicant neovim`
+- Run `pacstrap /mnt base linux linux-firmware base-devel`

 #### Set up fstab
 - Run `genfstab -U /mnt >> /mnt/etc/fstab` to generate the fstab file